Have questions about our Free Group Rides program? We have answers!

 Do you only offer road rides?

-While the majority of Cascade’s Free Group are road rides intended for those riding road bikes, there are rides posted for those interested in off-road and mountain biking.
-Check Cascade’s Free Group Ride calendar for upcoming offroad/mountain biking rides (check under the “Interest” section on the left-hand side).
+While the majority of Cascade’s Free Group are road rides intended for those riding road bikes, there are rides posted for those interested in gravel and mountain biking.
+Check Cascade’s Free Group Ride calendar for upcoming gravel ride or mountain biking rides (check under the “Interest” section on the left-hand side).